fullstack-development/blockchain-wiki-en/concepts/dex/amm/readme-en.md

 This means that we will receive approximately 76 tokens of Y in exchange for 100 tokens of X. There will be 833 tokens of Y and 1200 tokens of X remaining in the pool.
 You may have noticed that our rounding affected the constant K, and it became 999,900.
 In this example, we can tolerate a small margin of error.

 Important note: In the first purchase, we received 91 tokens of Y. In the second purchase, we received 76 tokens of Y. With each subsequent purchase, we will receive fewer tokens of Y according to our curve and the laws of AMM.
 To buy the same amount of tokens of Y, we will need to provide more tokens of X. This means that the price of token Y will increase relative to token X with each purchase.
-This is how AMM ensures that the liquidity pool remains balanced and not exhausted.
+This is how AMM ensures that the liquidity pool remains balanced and drained.

 ## Conclusion